-Through his holding company Only The Brave, Italian fashion mogul Renzo Rosso has acquired a collection of brands, which includes Maison Margiela, Viktor&Rolf, Marni and the group’s most significant revenue generator, Diesel.
+Through his holding company Only The Brave created in 2002, Italian fashion entrepreneur Renzo Rosso has acquired a collection of brands through his holding company, which includes Maison Margiela, Viktor&Rolf, Marni and the group’s most significant revenue generator, Diesel.
 The group’s total revenues are in excess of €1.5 billion.

-Rosso’s career started in the late 1970s, when he co-founded Diesel with denim legend Adriano Goldschmied at the age of 20.
-In 1985, Rosso took control of the Diesel brand himself and over the next decade developed it, through provocative advertising campaigns and sexy cuts, into one of the most successful and highly sought after denim brands in the industry.
+Born to a family of farmers, fashion first piqued Rosso’s interest when he crafted his first item of clothing: bell-bottom pants using his mother’s sewing machine.
+In the late 1970s, his career took off when he co-founded Diesel with denim legend Adriano Goldschmied at the age of 20.
+In 1985, Rosso took control of the Diesel brand himself and developed it over the next decade, through provocative advertising campaigns, into one of the most sought-after denim brands in the industry.

 In 2002, Rosso acquired a majority share of Maison Margiela , as the then 14-year-old brand approached him seeking a reconstruction of its business model, which Rosso supplied by diversifying the brand’s product ranges and opening new stores that offered bags, perfume, sunglasses and other accessories.
 In upscaling the French luxury fashion house into an international name, sales more than doubled for the brand as a result.